ai-mbl/example-project/README.md

 ### Cloning your project repo

 If you did not directly set up the project repo, you will need to clone it onto your remote machine.
 You can use the button with the option "Clone Repository" to look up your project repo once you have been added as a collaborator.

+### Installing your repo

+During the project phase, we will collect any reusable code into a python module.
+To import the resuable code from the module, you will need to install the module into your evironment.

+First you will need to make a conda environment for your project and activate it.
+Then, from the folder containing your repository, run `pip install -e .`.
+The ` -e` flag tells pip to install the package in editable mode, which means that any changes you make to the code will be reflected in your environment.
+The `.` tells pip where to look (the current directory) for the `pyproject.toml` file which contains the configuration of your package including the dependencies that you have specified.

+Now, you can import your functions using `from <package_name>.<file_name> import <function_name>` at the top of your scripts and other files in the module.
+Any changes to the function will be automatically updated in the environment, and in notebooks if the autoreload extension is active.